Ketamine has been around since the 1960s as a painkiller for use during surgery or trauma treatment.

 Ketamine contains both of them at a ratio of around 1:1.

-Esketamine contains only the “S” ketamine, which is thought to be stronger overall.
+Esketamine (S-ketamine) contains only the “S” ketamine, which is the stronger of the two molecules.
 S-ketamine is also reported to produce 1.6 times the level of altered body image and hearing, 2.5 times stronger feelings of unreality, and four times the reduction in visual acuity.

 What the Future of Ketamine Looks Like